skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 #### Schematic
 ![404]({{ site.url }}/images/8bit/ram/schematic2.PNG)

-### Building an 8-bit input terminal for the RAM (to manually store a program) and the alternative of inputs from the BUS
+### Building an 8-bit input terminal for the RAM (to manually store a program) and the alternative of inputs from the Bus
 * We'll stick a breadboard under the RAM module and above the instruction register
-* We'll use the same signal for "programming mode"/"running mode" that the address register mux uses for the input mux, where A inputs come from the 8 bit DIP switch and the B inputs come from the BUS.
+* We'll use the same signal for "programming mode"/"running mode" that the address register mux uses for the input mux, where A inputs come from the 8 bit DIP switch and the B inputs come from the Bus.
   * For 8 bits we need to deploy two mux chips (74LS157)
 * Building steps:
   1. Insert the 8 bit DIP switch and the 2 mux